janaAburihan/BMI-Calculator/README.md

 # bmi_calculator
-An application to calculate body mass index for adults and check whether they are overweight, underweight or have a normal weight.
+An application to calculate the body mass index for adults and check whether they are overweight, underweight or have a normal weight.
 Then calculates how many kilogrammes they need to lose or gain to get back to the normal weight range.

 ![Screenshot_1674396726](https://user-images.githubusercontent.com/105488402/213920811-f1656693-0974-40ef-996a-8db9589ad88f.png)